alherondelle/Video-Prediction-using-PyTorch/README.md

 # Video-Prediction-using-PyTorch
-Repository for frame prediction on the MovingMNIST dataset using seq2seq ConvLSTM following this guide https://holmdk.github.io/2020/04/02/video_prediction.html.
+Repository for frame prediction on a 3 channel video frames (e.g. Satellite images, METEOSAT) dataset using seq2seq ConvLSTM following this guide https://holmdk.github.io/2020/04/02/video_prediction.html.
+(Thank you for the tutorial :) )

 ## Libraries